matteoredaelli/qsense/README.md

 ## Commands and Functions

-Look at the fileqsense/command_line.py for details
+Look at the file qsense/command_line.py for details

 ### Apps